 These devices are powered (an Australian power supply is included) which means that the signal will be buffered and amplified to ensure the longest transmission distance possible.

 Please also note that if two or more displays are connected to a HDMI Splitter or a HDMI Matrix Switch but one of these displays supports a lower maximum resolution, this lower resolution will be selected for all the connected displays.
 This is due to the fact that this unit must negotiate a format that is compatible with all the connected displays (lowest common denominator).
-This is the case for all HDMI Splitters and HDMI Matrix Switches currently on the market.

 We hope this guide has helped to identify the differences between these devices.
 If you have any further questions, please feel free to Contact Us and we will provide all the information that you require to make the correct purchase.